SOUTH WONSTON PRIMARY SCHOOL

 For our children to take full advantage of the educational opportunities offered it is vital your child is at school, on time, every day the school is open unless the reason for the absence is unavoidable.
 The routines children develop around attendance and punctuality at school are the same as the expectations of any future employer in the world of work.
 High attainment, confidence with peers and staff and future aspirations depend on good attendance.

 2. Promoting Good Attendance and Punctuality

 The foundation for good attendance is a strong partnership between the school, parents and the child.
-The Home/School agreement will contain details of how we will work with parents and our expectations of what parents will need to do to ensure their child achieves good attendance.
+We will work with parents to ensure our expectations of what parents will need to do to ensure their child achieves good attendance are clear.